muarshad01/Docker_and_Kubernetes/1_Dive_Into_Docker.md

-# Section 1: Dive into Docker
+# Dive into Docker

-## Lecture 3: Why use Docker?
+## 3: Why use Docker?

-Docker makes it really easy to "install and run software" without worrying about setup or dependencies
+* Docker makes it really easy to "install and run software" without worrying about setup or dependencies

 ***

-## Lecture 4: What is Docker?
+## 4: What is Docker?

 * Docker is a platform or ecosystem around creating and running containers
 * Image: Single file with all the deps and config required to run a program
 * Container: Instance of an image.
 Runs a program.
 A CONTAINER IS A PROGRAM WITH ITS OWN ISOLATED SET OF HARDWARE RESOURCES.

 ***

-## Lecture 5: Docker for Mac
+## 5: Docker for Mac

-Docker Client (Docker CLI) --> Docker Server (Docker Daemon)
+* Docker Client (Docker CLI) --> Docker Server (Docker Daemon)

 ***

-## Lecture 6: Installign Docker on MacOS
+## 6: Installing Docker on MacOS

-Goto http://www.docker.com/get-started --> Get Started --> Download for Mac --> Install
+* Goto http://www.docker.com/get-started --> Get Started --> Download for Mac --> Install

 ```
 $ docker version
 $ docker run hello-world
 ```
 ***

-## Lecture12: Using the Docker Client
+## 9: Using the Docker Client

 ```
 $ docker run hello-world
 ```

-Docker client --> docker server (deamon) --> docker HuB --> publl the image --> Create a new Container which runs the executable--> stream the output to Docker client
+* Docker client --> docker server (deamon) --> docker HuB --> publl the image --> Create a new Container which runs the executable--> stream the output to Docker client

 ***

-## Lecture 13: But Really...What's a Container?
+## 10: But Really...What's a Container?

-OS: Process --> System Call --> Kernel --> Hardware resources
+* OS: Process --> System Call --> Kernel --> Hardware resources

-OS feature: Name Spacing
+* OS feature: Name Spacing

-Namespacing: Isolating resources per process (or group of processes)
+* Namespacing: Isolating resources per process (or group of processes)

-Control Groups (cgroups): Limit amout of resources used per process
+* Control Groups (cgroups): Limit amout of resources used per process

-A CONTAINER IS A PROCESS OR SET OF PROCESSES THAT HAVE A GROUPING OF RESOURCES SPECIFICALLY ASSIGNED TO IT.
+* A CONTAINER IS A PROCESS OR SET OF PROCESSES THAT HAVE A GROUPING OF RESOURCES SPECIFICALLY ASSIGNED TO IT.

+***

+## 11: How's Docker Running on Your Computer